 Customer Credit Risk The Company is exposed to the risk of financial non-performance by customers.
 The Company's ability to collect on sales to its customers is dependent on the liquidity of its customer base.
 Volatility in credit markets may reduce the liquidity of the Company's customer base.
-To manage customer credit risk, the Company monitors historical collection statistics, current member retailer credit information, the current economic environment, the aging of receivables, the evaluation of compliance with lending covenants and the offsetting amounts due to members for stock, notes, interest and anticipated but unpaid patronage distributions.
+To manage customer credit risk, the Company monitors historical collection statistics, current Retailer credit information, the current economic environment, the aging of receivables, the evaluation of compliance with lending covenants and the offsetting amounts due to Retailers for stock, notes, interest and anticipated but unpaid patronage distributions.
 From certain customers, the Company also obtains collateral as considered necessary to reduce risk of loss.
 The Company does not believe the loss of any single customer would have a material adverse effect on its results of operations.

 Interest Rate Volatility The Company has exposure to fluctuations in interest rates on its floating rate debt.
 In order to reduce the risk of interest rate volatility, the Company has historically entered into interest rate swap agreements to fix the LIBOR rate on a portion of its revolving credit facility.
-The Company currently maintains an interest rate swap that expires on May 13, 2020, with no plans to replace or supplement it.
+The Company was party to an interest rate derivative agreement, which started on March 13, 2017 and expired on May 13, 2020.
+The Company has no plans to replace or supplement it.
 The Company believes that its exposure to interest rate fluctuations is not significant to its financial condition and results of operations.